 The plan is the product of a two year effort to forge a consensus within the U.S. fusion and plasma science community, which has previously struggled to unite around a shared vision.
 It builds on a community-wide exercise that concluded in March, which identified opportunities across the field.
 A 23-member FESAC subcommittee led by UCLA physicist Troy Carter then worked to prioritize these opportunities within two different assumptions for budget growth as well as an unconstrained scenario.

 FESAC approved the strategy unanimously at its meeting in December after agreeing to several relatively small revisions and expects to release the final version later this month.
+(Update: The final version is now posted here.)

 Plan proposes ‘pivot’ to fusion technology